 I'm an exuberant lover of health and the arts.
 As a “baby boomer” child growing up in Texas and at the urging of my mother, I pursued ballet, tap, acrobatics, calligraphy, and painting.
 When my family moved to the Bay Area in California just before I entered junior high, at my mom’s encouraging (neither of my parents were musicians or informed about that art), I took up five years of piano lessons.
-She scraped together money from the family allowance that she managed, and bought me the best quality small piano she could afford, the famed Baldwin Acrosonic upright, which sits in my dining room today and is pictured here.
+She scraped together money from the family allowance that she managed, and bought me the best quality small piano she could afford, the famed Baldwin Acrosonic upright, which sits in my dining room today and is pictured above.
 After high school graduation in 1958, my love of the visual and dance arts persisted, but sadly, music receded into the background.
 Rather, I pursued advanced education after college, and after graduating from Hastings College of the Law in 1974, I pursued a 16-year career with the State of California in administrative, regulatory, and civil rights trial law.

 Getting tired of the restraints in practicing law in a conservative bureaucracy (and after a year of intense therapy!), I dramatically switched in 1990 to own and operate an unusual, cozy, erotic lingerie and corset boutique in San Francisco, named ROMANTASY.
 During that time I also presented image consulting services to the MTF crossdress transgender community, and published an online book on how to effectively and safety wear custom corsets in waist-training to shape the body and improve health.
 After eight years, I closed my retail venture in 1998, and opened an in-home and online custom corset and wedding gown design business for another 22 years until I retired in early 2020.